open-voice-interoperability/website/site/content/_index.md

     communication.
 intro:
   heading: Why Open Voice Network?
-  text: >-
-    The OVN seeks to share voice with everyone by creating a future for AI-voice search, communication, and commerce that is open: standards-based, interoperable, accessible, and data-protected.
+  text: 'The question of AI-voice in commerce is not whether, but when.'
 join:
   - image: /img/noun_voice_message_2757037-01.png
     text: >-